 - Access a geocaching website or app.
 The Geocaching app is free and can be used with any smartphone.

-- Activate location services on your phone
+- Activate location services on your phone.

-- Use the map to locate a geocache near you
+- Use the map to locate a geocache near you.

-- Locate the cache
+- Locate the cache.

-- Trade treasures and record an entry in the logbook (Optional: leave a comment on the geocaching app)
+- Trade treasures and record an entry in the logbook (Optional: leave a comment on the Geocaching app).

-- That’s it – now you can move on and find another cache!
+- Thatโs it โ now you can move on and find another cache!

 What to Do When you Locate a Geocache in Brisbane